Oven Not Turning On: Electrical & Power Issues

 Replacing a thermal fuse requires accessing internal wiring and should only be done by a trained professional.

-A trained electrical technician can diagnose the issue quickly and ensure the oven is safe to use.
+A licensed electrician experienced in electric ovens can diagnose the fault and confirm the appliance is safe to use.

 Conclusion